vaughnteegarden/slate/source/includes/_phonebookmanager.md

 Method signature: `session.phonebookManager.get( [callback or interface] )`

-The method take no parameters.
+The method takes no parameters.

 The method returns an array of `Phone` objects.